[ UPDATE ]

 Alas, began the hunt to find a from scratch version of the sugar lace.
 After hours of searching, yes hours, I was able to find the original ingredients list for the sugar lace, and compared to those that were readily available to everyone.
 I then compared those ingredients, and low and behold, found out that the Royal Icing mix, the ones that come in 1lb bags, had the same ingredients.
 By tweaking the recipe a bit, I was able to come up with my own version of a sugar lace, and was able to save myself a couple of hundred bucks along the way.
 And the best part was, it only required 3 things.

-- Sift the Royal Icing Mixture and place in an electric mixing bowl.
+- Sift the Royal Icing Mixture and Tylose together and place the mixture in an electric mixing bowl.

 - Gradually increase the speed to medium and let is beat for 7-10 minutes.